J-Swift

-J-Swift is a music producer responsible for songs with groups on the Delicious Vinyl label.
-He has produced the hip hop groups The Pharcyde and The Wascals.
+Juan Manuel Martinez-Luis (born December 27, 1971), better known by his stage name J-Swift, is a record producer credited for songs with groups on the Delicious Vinyl label, including The Pharcyde and The Wascals.

 Early life

-J-Swift was born Juan Manuel Martinez-Luis in 1971 in Madrid, Spain.
+J-Swift was born in 1971 in Madrid, Spain.
 His Afro-Cuban father, Pedro, was a salsa bandleader and multi-instrumentalist.
 His mother, Dolores, was a native of the Canary Islands.
 In 1974, the family headed to Los Angeles, California, settling in Inglewood.
 At age six, J-Swift enrolled in a piano conservatory, quickly proving to be a prodigy.
 The all-rap radio station KDAY introduced him to hip-hop in the early 1980s, and the first record he ever got was by Grandmaster Flash and the Furious Five.